vladimir-avetian/vladimir-avetian.github.io/index.md

   - /about.html
 ---

 This summer, I am joining King’s College London as an AI+ Academic Senior Fellow (tenure track).
-Previously, I was a Postdoctoral Scholar at the Governance and Regulation Chair, University Paris-Dauphine – PSL.
+Previously, I was a Postdoctoral Scholar at University Paris-Dauphine – PSL.
 I received my PhD in Economics from Sciences Po.

 *Research interests:* Political Economy, Urban Economics, Applied Micro.